CreateRemoteThread/doxastica/README.md

 ![increased hp in unreal tournament](/README_FILES/ingame_morehp.png)

-this isn't enough. let's bind an unused hotkey so we can build our health with our
+this isn't enough. let's bind an unused hotkey so we can go to 500 health every time we hit a key.

 ![bind hotkey](/README_FILES/new_hotkey.png)

 now, by pressing "p" for half a second, your health will be restored to 500 :)

+## lua default variables

+upon starting a lua instance, several default variables are initialized. these
+are:

+- window memory protection constances: PAGE_* are defined as integers corresponding to their values as defined in msdn

+- SEARCH_DWORD, SEARCH_WORD, SEARCH_BYTE for specifying types of value searches

+- module start and size. let's say you've loaded "ati_d3d11.dll", the following values will be automatically defined:

+  - ati_d3d11_dll.start
+  - ati_d3d11_dll.size

 ## lua commands listing